A. Provision for purification – the ashes from the sacrifice of a red heifer.

 · Ritual impurity must be recognized and dealt with.

-· One can be polluted by the uncleanness about in the world.
+· One can be polluted by the uncleanness of the world.

 · God graciously offered an immediate and “easy” way to be cleansed (it wasn’t “easy” for the red heifer).